What is a Hernia?

-A hernia will tend to enlarge and continue to cause discomfort.
+A hernia will not resolve on its own and will tend to enlarge and continue to cause discomfort over time.

 If a loop of bowel gets caught in the hernia, it may become obstructed or restrict blood supply.
 A hernia that causes this type of obstruction It could then become a life-threatening situation.